gandrav07/oozie-coordinator-use-cases/Unified-Credentials-Module.md

 </verbatim>

 ##### Sample Insert Token class implementation
+This is the sample class how users can write their Token class
 <verbatim>

    public class InsertTestToken extends Credentials{

     public InsertTestToken() {
     }